 Awards (certificates & trophies!) will be given for each grade level from kindergarten through high school.
 The winners from each grade will then be organized into four age groups (K-2nd, 3rd-5th, middle school, and high school) to determine a grand winner from each group.
-Grand winners will receive a gift card for the following amounts provided by the Georgia Council of Court Administrators:
+Grand winners will receive a gift card, and we’ll work to arrange for a judicial visit to your class!

 High School: $100

 In addition to awards, we’ll celebrate Law Day and the talented artists in our state online and in the May issue of the Georgia Courts Journal.